 - The opinion of the Will’s two witnesses as to the testamentary capacity is usually of little weight on the direct issue.
-Instead, the court decides.
-This is based on the facts, not opinions.
-What the witnesses thought, what a doctor’s certificate states are useful.
-But it is a judge in a court of law that makes the call as to whether the will-maker had the mental capacity to sign a valid Will.
+Instead, the court decides the question of capacity.
+This is based on facts, not opinions.
+What the witnesses thought and what a doctor’s certificate states are useful.
+But it is a judge in a court of law that makes the call.
+This is as to whether the will-maker had the mental capacity to sign a Will.

-- A legally prepared Will carries greater weight.
+- A legally prepared Will, such as a Will prepared by Legal Consolidated, carries greater weight.